 Liturgical Celebrations as Living Memory

-Masses, processions, and church rituals are not mere repeated ceremonies.
-They are moments that bring the faith of those before us back to life.
-With every chant of Kyrie, every Gospel reading, Catholics re-live the same path the Church has walked since ancient times.
+Masses, processions, and church rituals do more than repeat ceremonies; they revive the faith of those who came before us.
+Moreover, with every chant of Kyrie and every Gospel reading, Catholics actively walk the same path the Church has followed since ancient times, strengthening their connection to tradition.

 Training the Youth in the Church